BafS/BetterHorstmannCodeChecker/README.md

 # Better Horstmann Code Checker

-Quick and dirty script to replace the original one with a basic textarea.
+Quick and dirty script to replace the original textarea with Codemirror.

 ## Run it

- - `npm install`
+ - Install the dependencies `npm install`
- - `node index.js`
+ - Run the script with `node index.js`